gurkiratbola/NotificationPortal/README.md

 3. **File specific constants**: These constants exist in specific files and are defined within the file.

 ### API
 AJAX is used for loading Notification Index, Application Index and Dashboard.
-All related logic is hosted in API folder.
-For the application page, AJAX is used to check all app status on load.
+All related logic is hosted in API Controllers, Models and Repositories folders.
+For the application page, AJAX is used to check all application domain status on load.

 **Note**: Notification Index and Dashboard Index has inline script tags for handling the AJAX calls using constants defined in ConstantsRepo.cs and Key.cs

 ### Reference Id
-Reference IDs are used in forms and models to be passed back and forth instead of using primary keys.
+Reference IDs are used in forms and models to be passed back and forth instead of using sensitive primary keys.
 In this case, GUIDs are used.

 ### Centralized Status Control
-User/Application/Server/Notification/Client each has status and all of which are editable in the Status Controller.
+User / Application / Server / Notification / Client each has status and all of which are editable in the Status Controller.

 ### Custom Javascript Files
 Total of nine Javascript files are created to support the functionality mentioned: